Community orchard: The larger community orchard movement in North America: The Community Orchard Network

 In 2015, a group of community orchardists from across North America joined forces.
 The leaders of the Baltimore Orchard Project, Philadelphia Orchard Project, Portland Fruit Tree Project, and Orchard People in Toronto felt that many community orchardists were making the same mistakes and "reinventing the wheel".
 Their goal was to create a network of community orchardists who could share resources and information for the purpose of "advancing the conduct, knowledge and impact of urban agroforestry.

 The group, with the assistance and support of ACTrees and the Arbour Day Foundation, holds monthly free webinars covering topics of interest to community orchardists and has guest speakers including well known authors Michael Phillips, author of "The Holistic Orchard", Eric Toensmeier, author of Perennial Vegetables and co-author of "Edible Forest Gardens", and Lee Reich, author of Landscaping with Fruit.
 Within the first 6 months of its founding in January 2015, The Community Orchard Network had a membership of 185 people from North America and beyond in its google group.
-(Potential conflict of interest, my company Orchard People was involved in as a founder of this group.)